psf/policies/docs/PSF-Privacy-Notice.md

 or may not be subject to any privacy obligations.
 Overseas entities may be required or compelled to disclose your personal information to a third party, such as an overseas authority.
-Where we transfer information outside of the European Economic Areas, we will implement appropriate measures to ensure that your personal information remains protected and secure in accordance with applicable data protection laws.
+Where we transfer information outside of the European Economic Area, we will implement appropriate measures to ensure that your personal information remains protected and secure in accordance with applicable data protection laws.
 For example, we will implement EU standard contractual clauses